Click on the images below to help you identify a black ash.

 Medium-sized tree with a height of 35' to 75', a diameter of 12" to 24"; crown is rounded and made up of a few short branches; trunk is supposed to be straight, columnar, but is often leaning or crooked.

 Grayish on older portions of tree, furrowed and somewhat separated into thin scales that are easily rubbed off; new growth of light green color.

-Opposite on stem, length 9" to 16", pinnately compound with seven to 11 yellowish green leaflets, 4" to 5-1/2" long, oblong in shape, and not stalked except the terminal leaflet; terminal bud is large and pointed; leaves smooth on both surfaces; turn yellow to brown in autumn.
+Opposite on stem, length 9" to 16", pinnately compound with seven to 11 yellowish-green leaflets each 4" to 5 1/2" long, oblong in shape, and not stalked except the terminal leaflet; terminal bud is large and pointed; leaves smooth on both surfaces; turn yellow to brown in autumn.

 Flat, winged, one-seeded samara, 1" to 1 1/2" long; the wide, thin wing that is rounded or slightly notched at the end, nearly surrounds the seed part; seeds usually germinate and start growth in the second year.

 Fairly plentiful in the state except in the western half; most abundant in cold, moist locations and along low banks of streams; shade-intolerant, slow-growing.